wqferr/symdiff/README.md

 A module for symbolic differentiation in Lua.

 ## General usage
-SymDiff is designed to be used by creating Variables and manipulating them via algebra or (wrapped) function calls.
+SymDiff is designed to be used by creating variables and manipulating them via algebra or (wrapped) function calls.
 This allows the system to build an internal model of whatever function you intend to calculate, which in turn lets SymDiff create an expression that symbolically matches the original's derivative.

 For example, take this simple example: